pip-services/pip-services-docs/content/en/node/expressions/calculator/variables/variable_collection.md

 ### Properties

 #### length
-Gets a number of variables stored in the collection.
+Gets the number of variables stored in the collection.
 > `public` length(): number

 - **returns**: number - number of stored variables.